Consistent with its mission to cover all types of publications about music, RILM is now abstracting and indexing podcasts.

 The classic model for the latter genre, The Okeh laughing record (Okeh, 1922)—which may have originated in a real situation where the recording engineer continued to record a botched session—begins with a man playing a slow, melancholy cornet solo that is quickly interrupted by a woman’s giggle.
 He continues to play, but she is unable to control herself, and soon is laughing aloud; this causes him to flub a note and join her in laughing, occasionally attempting to continue playing, until the two are utterly hysterical.

-Click below to hear The Okeh laughing record.
+Below, The Okeh laughing record.

 Generally, Festschriften fall into three categories: memorial volumes, issued shortly after the death of the honoree, and often comprising personal tributes and reminiscences; commemorative volumes, published to honor some milestone in the deceased dedicatee’s life; and Festschriften proper, presented to a living recipient on the occaision of a birthday, anniversary, or transitional event.
 For more about this publication type, see the Preface to RILM’s Liber amicorum, the first volume in our retrospective Festschriften project.